 WASHINGTON (AP) - Average U.S. rates for fixed mortgages eased slightly this week, remaining near historically low levels.

-Mortgage buyer Freddie Mac said Thursday that the rate on the 30-year loan increased to 3.98 percent.
-That's up from 3.91 percent last week and the highest since April 2012.
-The average rate was last at 4 percent or higher in March 2012.
+Mortgage buyer Freddie Mac said Thursday that the rate on the 30-year loan declined to 4.42 percent from 4.46 percent last week.
+The average on the 15-year fixed loan dipped to 3.43 percent from 3.47 percent.

 To calculate average mortgage rates, Freddie Mac surveys lenders across the country on Monday through Wednesday each week.
 The average doesn't include extra fees, known as points, which most borrowers must pay to get the lowest rates.
 One point equals 1 percent of the loan amount.

-The average fee for 30-year mortgages was unchanged at 0.7 point.
-The fee for 15-year loans also was steady at 0.7 point.
+The average fee for a 30-year mortgage jumped to 0.7 point from 0.5 point.
+The fee for a 15-year loan rose to 0.7 point from 0.4 point.

-The average rate on a one-year adjustable-rate mortgage held at 2.58 percent.
-The fee for one-year adjustable-rate loans was unchanged at 0.4 point.
+The average rate on a one-year adjustable-rate mortgage fell to 2.51 percent from 2.59 percent last week.
+The fee was unchanged at 0.4 point.

-The average rate on a five-year adjustable-rate mortgage rose to 2.79 percent from 2.74 percent.
-The fee edged up to 0.6 point from 0.5.
+The average rate on a five-year adjustable mortgage declined to 2.94 percent from 2.99 percent last week.
+The fee remained at 0.4 point.